freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/dataframe/index.md

 ### Row Manipulation:

-As like colum we have the similar operation for rows as well.
-Now we will disscuss about those operations in row level in detail.
-We will use the same `DataFrame` DF we have created before.
+As like column, `DataFrame` have the similar operations for rows as well.
+Now you will see about those operations in row level in detail.
+You will use the same `DataFrame` DF we have created before.

 ### Row selection: